isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/accessibility/data-a11y.md

 - put things into perspective using data visualisation principles
 - remove jargon, simplifying language
 - use a suitable font size:
 * The body of the text should be size 12px.
-[Source][data 3]
+[Source - Accessible print publications][data 3]
 * Frutiger or Arial should be used as the font throughout the report.
 The core NHS font is Frutiger and the secondary font is Arial.
-[Source][data 4]
+[Source - NHS Identity guidelines][data 4]
 - always follow the appropriate hierarchy of titles in a page, this helps users of a screen reader navigate content quickly and easily